 April 8, 2020

 The headline for the information that was sent out to African American newspapers by the NNPA Black Press Association about the COVID-19 impact said — State of Emergency Declared for Black America.

-That warning from the press association looked at early COVID-19 deaths.
+That very important early warning from the press association looked at early COVID-19 deaths.
 They reported that the percentages of African Americans currently being killed by that virus were extremely high and that the death percentages are actually painfully disproportionate for Black Americans as a percentage of the population.

-Milwaukee is currently 26 percent Black, and African Americans have been 81 percent of the COVID deaths there.
+They told us that Milwaukee is currently 26 percent Black, and they reported that African Americans have been 81 percent of the COVID deaths there.

 New Orleans is 32 percent Black, and African Americans are more than 70 percent of the COVID deaths.